-$9,840average project size
+$4,038average project size

-We put together an anatomical breakdown of a successful campaign.
+We put together an anatomical breakdown of this successful campaign.
 Learn more about how 365 people came together.Read the case study

 Creators never give up any ownership of their work to Experiment or backers.
 You keep 100% ownership and control over your work.

 Anyone with a credit card can become a supporter of science research.
 There are 40,000 individual backers using Experiment to fund experiments.
 Most projects are funded by a mix of personal supporters and Experiment's backer community.